 - Dry installation means the external envelope is quicker to install

-- Elimination of heavy masonry outer walls reduces size and cost of foundations.
+- Timber clad buildings eliminate heavy masonry outer walls, reducing size and cost of foundations.

 - Cladding panels may be factory pre-fabricated off-site, complete with insulation and breather membrane saving time, labour and costs.